 In the situation involving guitars, tubes happen to be a better alternative to transistors.
 However, transistors don’t really work differently than tubes.
 If you’ve ever heard an analog recording, you’ll understand that a tube amp, just like an analog recording, has a much more full-bodied sound to it.

-Comparing to solid state amps, tube amps also happen to be a loud louder for their listed wattage; a 50-watt tube amp will be a lot louder than a 50-watt solid state amp.
+Comparing to solid-state amps, tube amps also happen to be loud louder for their listed wattage; a 50-watt tube amp will be a lot louder than a 50-watt solid-state amp.
 This is important when it comes to being heard over the percussion of your band or group, but it also plays another roll in the music you’re creating.

 The saturation of the tube also happens when you push the tube together hard, pushing them close to the max of their wattage.
 This max of a 50-watt amp happens at a lower volume than a 100-watt amp so you can create an amazing tone from a lower watt amp.

 100-watt stacks aren’t incredibly useful because they’re very limited in their uses.
 Tube amps that are around 40 to 50 watts happen to have more than enough wattage to get the job done.

 Tube amps also happen to have a warmer sound than solid-state amps; some players pick a tube amp over a solid-state amp because the sound of the amp is more natural and warmer sounding.

 If tube amps are so great, why would anyone ever want to purchase a solid-state amp?
 Before solid-state amps came along, if a guitar player wanted to achieve any effects, they would have had to go with a tube amp.
 Now, there are many different solid-state amps and digital amps that do an amazing job of replicating the sound that a tube amp produces.

 But, can you tell the difference between the solid-state amp and the tube amp?
 It really just depends upon your ear and what type of sound you’re looking for.